neilmb/villagefire/index.md

 Tasty whole food meals will be provided by friend of Village Fire Ruth Hampton.
-(More about Ruth at [troutrivercatering.com](http://troutrivercatering.com) and [awesomecookery.com](http://awesomecookery.com)) Ruth will prepare 8 meals, Friday breakfast through Sunday lunch, for up to 150 people.
+(More about Ruth at [troutrivercatering.com](http://troutrivercatering.com) and [awesomecookery.com](http://awesomecookery.com)) Thursday night we'll have a POTLUCK meal, and all the meals beginning Friday morning will be prepared by Ruthie.
 All meals will be vegetarian, with options that are dairy free and gluten free.
 [Click here](images/menu.pdf) to see the entire menu.

 **If you would like to eat the food prepared at camp, you need to register by